-Katzenberg explained that some commercials will be broken up into smaller "chapters" that'll follow the viewer around as they watch Quibi's content.
+Will there be ads?Yes, if you subscribe to the cheapest tier.
+The ads will appear before each video, and will also appear even if you download a video to watch later.
+Katzenberg has explained that some commercials will be broken up into smaller "chapters" that'll follow the viewer around as they watch Quibi's content.
 He also mentioned that they're looking at developing commercials as long as five minutes that the user can save to a watchlist for later viewing.
-Companies have experimented with longer-form ad storytelling before, like BMW did with their star-studded shorts series "The Hire," which was directed by everyone from Wong Kar-wai to Neill Blomkamp.
-Quibi's ad structure sounds like it could look something like that.
+(See: BMW's shorts series "The Hire," which was directed by everyone from Wong Kar-wai to Neill Blomkamp.
+Quibi's ad structure sounds like it could look something like that.)

 Quibi's "strategic launch partners include emormous companies like Google, PepsiCo, and T-Mobile, who will be getting a piece of your user data, so keep that in mind.
 The app shares information like the age and gender ranges of their subscribers, as well as where they live, with advertisers, but claims to keep everyone's personal information, like names and device IDs, private.